Dieterbe/body.build/docs-dev/feature-workouts-part2.md

 # Gym mode part 2

-## Issue: there are sometimes more exercise tweak options than what fits on a screen, and we also want to keep the recruitments on-display while going through all tweaks to see their effect
+## Issue: there were sometimes more exercise tweak options than what fits on a screen, and we also want to keep the recruitments on-display while going through all tweaks to see their effect

+addressing this has led to quite the refactor.
 We show the tweaks in 3 different locations: logset sheet, workout programmer, and exercise browser

 changes made in all places: